 BIO 4479 Environmental Assessment (3) An examination of theory and practices required in performing stream environmental assessment as currently practiced by state and federal agencies in their attempt to preserve biological integrity.
 Sustainable management of natural resources and a systems approach to environmental problem solving will be emphasized.
-Topics covered include water quality, habitat assessment, indicator species used in ecological inventory with a concentration on macro invertebrate and fish assemblages, and the index of biological integrity.
-Prerequisites: BIO 1101/l101; or BIO 2229/L229.
+Topics covered include water quality, habitat assessment, indicator species used in ecological inventory with a concentration on macro invertebrate and fish assemblages, and the index of biological integrity Prerequisites: BIO 1101/1101; or BIO 2229/L229.
 Co-requisite: BIO L479.
 BIO L479 Environmental Assessment Lab (1-3) Laboratory instruction and hands-on field training regarding stream environmental assessment as currently practiced by state agencies in their attempt to preserve biological integrity.
-Topics covered include measurement of water quality, habitat and practice sampling tachniques with habitat, and practice sampling techniques, with a concentration on fish and macro invertebrate assemblages.
+Topics covered include measurement of water quality, habitat, and practice sampling techniques, with a concentration on fish and macro invertebrate assemblages.
 In addition, students will learn the use of the index of biological integrity using their own collections of fish assemblages.
 Prerequisites: BIO 1101/L101; BIO 2229/L229.

+BIO 4480 Histology (3)

+Microscopic anatomy and function of cell types and tissues of mammalian organs.

+Prerequisites: BIO 1101/L101, BIO 3347/L347,

+BIO 3348/L348.
+Co-requisite: BIO L480.

+BIO L480 Histology Lab (1-3)

+Microscopic anatomy of cell types and tissues of mammalian organs

+Prerequisites: BIO 1101/L101, BIO 3347/L347,

+BIO 3348/L348.

-Co-requisite: BIO 4479.
-BIO 4480 Histology (3) Microscopic anatomy and function of cell types and tissues of mammalian organs.
-Prerequisites: BIO 1101/L101, BIO 3347/L347, BIO 3348/L348.
-Co-requisite: BIO L480 BIO L480 Histology Lab (1-3) Microscopic anatomy of cell types and tissues of mammalian organs.
-Prerequisites: BIO 1101/L101, BIO 3347/L347, BIO 3348/L348 Co-requisite: BIO 4480 BIO 4481 Methods and Materials for the Secondary Teacher (3) A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
+BIO 4481 Methods and Materials for the Secondary Teacher (3) A survey of teaching methods and materials appropriate for teaching in the content areas for grades 6-12.
 Topics addressed will include teacher evaluation in the public schools, collaboration with special education teachers, and lesson planning formats.
 In addition, teaching methods, selections organization and use of biology/science materials for grades 6-12 will be covered in detail.
 A professional laboratory experience is included in this course.
 Prerequisite: admission to TEP.